cyb3rdoc/sysconfig/archlinux/bios_mbr.md

-## INSTALL ARCH LINUX - DUAL BOOT WITH WINDOWS & UEFI/GPT
+## INSTALL ARCH LINUX - DUAL BOOT WITH WINDOWS & BIOS/MBR

 ### PRE-REQUISITES

 1. Already installed Windows
-2. Separate partition for Arch Linux
+2. Separate partition for Arch Linux install
 3. Separate partition for swap, Equal to RAM or more
 4. Optional separate partition for home